All Products

 WAF instances that are purchased by different users are isolated from each other and have different shared IP addresses.

-An exclusive IP address is an IP address that is assigned to a domain name to monitor the requests of the domain name.
-You can bind an exclusive IP address to only one domain name that is protected by WAF.
+An exclusive IP address is a WAF IP address that is assigned to a specific domain name to monitor its service requests.
+Each exclusive IP address can be bound to only one domain name that is protected by WAF.

 Benefits of an exclusive IP address